gthreehosmane/linux/README.md

 15. In terminal, once you are in the directory, where you want to clone the repository type "git clone" and after that add a space and paste the link that you copied from previous step and press enter.
 The cloning should start after this.
 Cloning may take some time to complete.

-16. Installing packages necessary for kernel compilation and installation: During code compilation, I encountered errors for each missing library, so after multiple tries to compile the code, made list of librarires required.
+16. Installing packages necessary for kernel compilation and installation: During code compilation, I encountered errors for each missing library, so after multiple tries to compile the code, made list of libraries required.

      - sudo apt-get update
      - sudo apt-get upgrade